BigPig SEO - Content Marketing

 In our web page on Backlink Building, we refer to the fact that you shouldn't be buying links anymore.

-There are the “get-links-quick” schemes where your site can be linked with a bunch of low-quality, spammy, usually completely fake machine-generated websites for $99/month.
-Those sites may have almost zero traffic, other than the traffic generated by curious site owners who now have links to them and are wondering “what is this?”
+There are the “get-links-quick” schemes where your site can be linked with a bunch of low-quality, spammy, usually trash AI-generated websites for $99/month.
+Those sites may have almost zero traffic, other than the traffic generated by bots and other trashy linked websites.

 SEOs used to spend time “disavowing” these inbound links in Google.
 Many were just worthless, but there were some that could potentially damage your reputation, like porn or link lists.
 For the most part, we don’t disavow anymore, because Google knows when a site is worthless, and they will ignore those links.